nunuhara/xsystem4/src/tools/README.md

 This takes the data from the file "out.x" (which you have just edited) and builds the .ex file "out.ex".
 You can then replace the .ex file in your game directory with this file.

+If you are building a file for a game older than Evenicle (e.g. Rance 01) you should pass the "--old" flag to exbuild.
+E.g.

+    exbuild -o out.ex --old out.x

 #### Splitting the dump into multiple files